Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 The LA-B2 Route: How It Works in Practice

-The LA-B2 is officially a labour and work visa.
-The Ministry of Industry and Commerce business-licensing portal defines it as a visa for foreign workers employed by a registered Lao entity with a foreign labour quota and a work permit from the Ministry of Labour and Social Welfare (ກະຊວງແຮງງານ ແລະ ສະຫວັດດີການສັງຄົມ).
-That is the published category definition.
+The LA-B2 is officially a work visa.
+Government guidance defines it for foreign workers employed by a registered Lao entity.
+The employer or project must have an approved foreign labour quota, and the worker must obtain a permit from the Ministry of Labour and Social Welfare.
 The full process for formally employed foreigners is covered in the dedicated LA-B2 work visa article.

-For formally employed foreigners: The standard LA-B2 path applies, with an employment contract, foreign labour quota, and work permit issued by the Ministry of Labour and Social Welfare.
+For formally employed foreigners: The standard LA-B2 route requires a registered Lao employer or project, an employment basis, approved use and import of foreign labour, and a work permit from the Ministry of Labour and Social Welfare.

 Renewing the LA-B2